nsbno/spor/.changeset/chilly-insects-help.md

 "@vygruppen/spor-react": major
 ---

-Separator: Fixed styling on separators to match Figma styling
+Separator: Changed name from Divider to Separator.
+Fixed styling on separators to match Figma styling